alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 As you can see, this solution is awesome if you want that AWS manage for you the CI/CD, web, cache, certificate of your domain...

-> However, this is too "automagic" for me and I am here to practice/play and show you the results... so **in a future I'd like to migrate Amplify to custom solution** to have more control and more services to play with (S3, CloudFront, AWS Certificate Manager, Developer Tools)... a lot of fun is waiting for me!
+> However, this is too "automagic" for me and I am here to practice/play and show you the results... so **in the future I'd like to migrate Amplify to a custom solution** to have more control and more services to play with (S3, CloudFront, AWS Certificate Manager, Developer Tools)... a lot of fun is waiting for me!
 {: .prompt-danger }

 ### How to deploy it

-I wrote it in another post: [How to deploy a web with amplify hosting](/posts/how-to-deploy-a-web-with-amplify-hosting/){:target="_blank"}
+I wrote it in this post: [How to deploy a web with amplify hosting](/posts/how-to-deploy-a-web-with-amplify-hosting/){:target="_blank"}

+And I complemented it with this one: [How to add CI/CD to my CDK project](https://www.playingaws.com/posts/how-to-add-ci-cd-to-my-cdk-project/){:target="_blank"}

 ## Backend